 We live in turbulent times.
-Covid, Brexit, climate change - these are all words which cause us to shudder, perhaps to fear.
-And the underlying thread of much of our public debate concerns the role of human selfishness.
+Brexit, Covid, climate change - these are all words which cause us to shudder, perhaps to fear.
+And the underlying thread of much of our public debate over the last few years concerns the role of human selfishness.
 Of people putting their own interests first, at the expense of others.